 Values shape our culture which inspires our actions.
 Is there a difference between valuing technology VS innovation?
 Is it the same to value systems and security?
 Can you value both speed and perfection?
 What you value and how you state it matters.
 It matters because it frames the way people perform and what they prioritize.

 If you look at company values, you tend to see similar kinds of things.
-Companies value integrity, respect, excellence, responsibility, teamwork, innovation, passion, leadership etc. These are all really good values.
-It is nice to work in a company where people are honest and innovative and respect each other.
+Companies value integrity, respect, excellence, responsibility, teamwork, innovation, passion, leadership, etc. These are all really good values.
+It is nice to work in a company where people are honest and innovative and have respect for each other.
 But, we need to think about values that drive the results we want.
-How do we select and define the values that will shape the company culture we need and want to get the outcomes we are looking for.
+How do we select and define the values that will shape the company culture we need to get the outcomes we are looking for.

 Building a Sales Culture